FelixKratz/SketchyBar/README.md

 * Let items subscribe to system events (e.g. space changed, etc.) for their refresh action
 * Create custom events and trigger them externaly
 * "click" events for the widgets, where a script can be specified to run on a mouse click
-* Cache the scripts in RAM to reduce I/O operations
 * Offset the bar from its original location, rounded corners and background blur
 * Batch configuration messages for easy configuration